 The pause also implies expectation.
 It conveys that you fully expect them to do what you’ve asked, which makes it much more likely that they will.

-4. Use shorthand
+4. Use shorthand words as a reminder

 Try using one or two words to give a reminder, instead of repeating an entire request and explanation.
 If you have a rule that your child brings their dishes to the sink after every meal, you don’t need to repeat the entire rule and reasoning each time.
 This is likely annoying to both you and your child.